 " Rutherglen, parl., royal, and police burgh and par., in NW. of Lanarkshire, on river Clyde, 2 miles SE. of Glasgow - par., 2151 ac., pop.
 13,801; parl. burgh and town, pop.
 11,265; royal and police burgh, pop.
 11,473; P.O., T.O, 2 Banks, 1 newspaper.
 Rutherglen (popularly Ruglen) was made a royal burgh in 1126, and was a place of much importance before the rise of Glasgow.
 There are extensive collieries and ironworks in the vicinity.
-Rutherglen forms one of the Kilmarnock District of Parliamentary Burghs, which returns 1 member."
+Rutherglen forms one of the Kilmarnock District of Parliamentary Burghs, which pages 1 member."

 From John Bartholomew's Gazetteer of the British Isles, 1887

 - Churches in Rutherglen (NS614617):

 You can also perform a more selective search for churches in the Rutherglen area that are recorded in the GENUKI church database.
 This will also help identify other churches in nearby townships and/or parishes.
 You also have the option to see the location of the churches marked on a map.

 - Details of the administrative areas of which Rutherglen has been a part can be seen in Vision of Britain, which contains details of historic boundaries, and more about the place.